 For adrenal crisis in infants, urgent therapy with IV fluids is needed.
 Stress doses of hydrocortisone (100 mg/m2/day) are given by continuous IV infusion to prevent adrenal crisis if the salt-wasting form is suspected; the dose is reduced over several weeks to a more physiologic replacement dose.

-Maintenance treatment is corticosteroids as replacement for deficient steroids (typically, oral hydrocortisone 3.5 to 5 mg/m2 tid, with total daily dose typically ≤ 20 mg/m2).
-Postpubertal adolescents and adults may be treated with prednisone 5 to 7.5 mg po once/day or 2.5 to 3.75 mg bid, or dexamethasone 0.25 to 0.5 mg once/day or 0.125 to 0.25 mg bid.
+Maintenance treatment is corticosteroids as replacement for deficient steroids (typically, oral hydrocortisone 3.5 to 5 mg/m2 3 times a day, with total daily dose typically ≤ 20 mg/m2).
+Postpubertal adolescents and adults may be treated with prednisone 5 to 7.5 mg orally once a day or 2.5 to 3.75 mg 2 times a day, or dexamethasone 0.25 to 0.5 mg once a day or 0.125 to 0.25 mg 2 times a day.

-Response to therapy is monitored in infants every 3 mo and in children aged > 12 mo every 3 to 4 mo.
+Response to therapy is monitored in infants every 3 months and in children aged > 12 months every 3 to 4 months.
 Overtreatment with a corticosteroid results in iatrogenic Cushing syndrome, causing obesity, subnormal growth, and delayed skeletal maturation.
 Undertreatment results in inability to suppress ACTH with consequent hyperandrogenism, causing virilization and supranormal growth velocity in children and, eventually, premature termination of growth and short stature.
 Monitoring involves measuring serum 17-hydroxyprogesterone, androstenedione, and testosterone levels as well as assessing growth velocity and skeletal maturation each year.

 Maintenance treatment for the salt-wasting form, in addition to corticosteroids, is mineralocorticoid replacement for restoration of sodium and potassium homeostasis.
-Oral fludrocortisone (usually 0.1 mg once/day, range 0.05 to 0.3 mg) is given if salt loss occurs.
-Infants often require supplemental oral salt for about 1 yr.
+Oral fludrocortisone (usually 0.1 mg once a day, range 0.05 to 0.3 mg) is given if salt loss occurs.
+Infants often require supplemental oral salt for about 1 year.
 Close monitoring during therapy is critical.

 Affected female infants may require surgical reconstruction with reduction clitoroplasty and construction of a vaginal opening.
 Often, further surgery is required during adulthood.
 With appropriate care and attention to psychosexual issues, a normal sex life and fertility may be expected.